east-sussex-county-council/Escc.AzureDeployment/README.md

 `<site scripts folder>` is the name of a sub-folder of this repository containing the scripts for the site to set up.

-This will create a new git repository which includes every application on the East Sussex County Council website.
+This will create a new git repository which includes every application from all the separate repositories which make up the website.
 You can then set up the Azure Website as a remote for that repository and push to it.

 Update your deployment repository
 ---------------------------------